paubric/python-regression-connectome/README.md

 (3, 1) [-0.20257264] [0.40725126]
 (3, 2) [2.22588531] [0.15553342]
 ```
-In this experiment we compare the cost of the **average** of the 3 regression results toward one node to the individual results.
+In this experiment we compare the cost of the **average** of the 3 regression results toward one node (we iterate between all 4 and repeat the tests) to the individual results.
 ```
 Cost:  0.0
 Cost:  1.7749370367472766e-28